 Notice of Annual General Meeting:

-There is ample parking in the outside forecourt.
+There is plenty of parking outside the hall.

-These are the draft minutes of the last AGM held on Sunday 16th October 2016, they await approval.
+These are the draft minutes of the last AGM held in November 2017, they await approval at the AGM 2018.

 Of the Annual General Meeting

 held on Sunday, 16th October 2016 at 11.00 am

 Anthony Ahern TW Representative